Data Breach Policy

 Definition |

-Breach Response Team | is a team consisting of ILGA personnel responsible for coordinating and managing ILGA’s response to a data breach. |
+Data Breach Response Team | A team consisting of ILGA personnel responsible for coordinating and managing ILGA’s response to a data breach. |

-Data Breach Response Plan | means a detailed internal plan outlining the steps required for ILGA personnel to contain, assess, investigate and respond to a data breach. |
+Data Breach Response Plan | A detailed internal plan outlining the steps required for ILGA personnel to contain, assess, investigate and respond to a data breach. |

-health information | means any personal information that is information or an opinion about a person’s physical or mental health or disability or the provision of health services to them, including an individual’s express wishes about the future provision of health services to them (section 6 of the Health Records and Information Privacy Act 2002 (NSW) (HRIP Act). |
+Health information | Any personal information that is information or an opinion about a person’s physical or mental health or disability or the provision of health services to them, including an individual’s express wishes about the future provision of health services to them (section 6 of the Health Records and Information Privacy Act 2002 (NSW) (HRIP Act)). |

-likely to result in serious harm | ‘likely’ means the risk of serious harm to an individual is more probable than not. |
+Likely to result in serious harm | ‘Likely’ means the risk of serious harm to an individual is more probable than not. |

-personal information | means information or an opinion about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion (see section 4 of the PPIP Act.
-In this policy, personal information also encompasses health information within the meaning of the HRIP Act and includes information about an individual’s physical or mental health, or disability, or information connected to the provision of a health service to an individual. |
+Personal information | Information or an opinion about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion (see section 4 of the PPIP Act).
+In this policy, unless otherwise noted, personal information also encompasses ‘health information’ as defined in section 6 of the HRIP Act.
+This means for the purposes of the MNDB Scheme (Part 6 of the PPIP Act only), ‘personal information’ includes information about an individual’s physical or mental health, disability, and information connected to the provision of a health service. |

-serious harm | occurs where the harm arising from the eligible data breach has, or may, result in a real and substantial detrimental effect to the individual.
+Serious harm | Occurs where the harm arising from the eligible data breach has, or may, result in a real and substantial detrimental effect to the individual.
 The effect on the individual must be more than mere irritation, annoyance or inconvenience.
 Harm to individual includes serious physical, psychological, emotional, financial or reputational harm. |

-personnel | All ILGA permanent full time, part time, volunteer, trainee and temporary employees, board members and staff authorised to access ILGA information systems and assets.
+Personnel | All ILGA permanent full time, part time, volunteer, trainee and temporary employees, board members and staff authorised to access ILGA information systems and assets.
 Any consultants and persons or organisations authorised to administer, develop, manage and support ILGA information systems and assets.
 Any third party supplier, vendors, contractors and hosted managed service providers. |

-Scope
+1.2 Scope

 This Policy applies to and must be adhered to and implemented by all personnel.

-What is an eligible data breach?
+2. What is an eligible data breach?

 A data breach occurs when there has been unauthorised access to, unauthorised disclosure of or loss of personal information (including health information) held by (or on behalf of) ILGA or any accidental or unlawful destruction or alteration of personal information held by (or on behalf of) ILGA.